kensho-technologies/graphql-compiler/README.rst

 End-to-End SQL Example
 ~~~~~~~~~~~~~~~~~~~~~~

-To compile and execute GraphQL a GraphQL query against a SQL backend simply reflect the needed
+To query a SQL backend simply reflect the needed schema data from the database using SQLAlchemy,
-schema data from the database using SQLAlchemy, compile the GraphQL query to a SQLAlchemy
+compile the GraphQL query to a SQLAlchemy :code:`Query`, and execute the query against the engine
-:code:`Query`, and execute the query against the engine as in the example below:
+as in the example below:

 .. code:: python